SergeiICHI/SergeiICHI/README.md

 ### Hi there 👋
-My name is Sergey
+My name is Sergey, Im from Moscow

-- 🔭 I’m currently learning programming
 - 🌱 I’m currently learning C# and swift
 - 👯 I’m looking to collaborate on
-- 🤔 I’m looking for help with find job
+- 🤔 I’m looking for help sometimes with hard tasks
 - 💬 Ask me about anything)
-- 📫 How to reach me: send me in git
+- 📫 How to reach me: send me in git, i will answer